TharindaNimnajith/html5-boilerplate/doc/extend.md

 ### Set a default page for your Pinned Site

 If the site should go to a specific URL when it is pinned (such as the homepage), enter it here.
-One idea is to send it to a special URL so you can track the number of pinned users, like so:
+One idea is to send it to a special URL, so you can track the number of pinned users, like so:
 `https://www.example.com/index.html?pinned=true`